 Supported PV types

-CloudCasa utilizes the Volume Snapshot API of the CSI driver to take snapshots of PVs.
-Note that CloudCasa requires “v1” version of the volume snapshot CRDs.
-It is important to install all required CSI components (such as external snapshotter) as otherwise, snapshot requests would fail.
+Note that CloudCasa requires the “v1” version of the volume snapshot CRDs.
+It is important to have all required CSI components (such as the CRDs and the external snapshotter) properly installed, as otherwise snapshot requests may fail.

 Note that if EBS volumes are configured using CSI, they will be treated as any other CSI volumes.
 But it is also possible to configure EBS PVs using the “awsElasticBlockStore” provisioner.
 In order to snapshot such PVs, you need to add the corresponding AWS account to CloudCasa (See Cloud Accounts).